 Some of the more common reasons for GSA not renewing a GSA contract include:

-- Lack of GSA sales - if your contract has not generated an average of $25,000 per year (GSA's sales criteria), they will likely not exercise the option to renew.
+- Lack of GSA sales - GSA will probably not renew if your contract has not generated an average of $25,000 per year.

 - Low sales on a competitive GSA schedule - Even if you generate sales, you could have your contract canceled if there are many other contractors generating greater sales.

 - Audit or CAV Report Card Deficiencies - If you have had bad reports and not remedied the problems in a timely manner, GSA may not renew.

 - Agency complaints - If doing business with your firm has become difficult and the CO has received complaints, GSA may not exercise the renewal.

 - Changes to your Commercial Sales Practices (CSP) - If your CSP have changed dramatically, it may affect how GSA views your contract.
 Presenting CSP information carefully is essential.

 These are just a few of the common problems that prevent contracts from being renewed.